gitter-badger/maas-analytics-android-sdk/README.md

 ### Event Parameters

-MaaSAnalytics allows you to paramaterize your all of your events with up to 10 key value string pairs.
+MaaSAnalytics allows you to paramaterize all of your events with up to 10 string key pair values.
 ```Java
 @Override
 public void onCreate()